2020 Greenhills hostage crisis: Victims

 The only injury was the security guard who confronted Paray at the start of the incident.
 The guard, who was shot twice, was rushed to the Cardinal Santos Medical Center, and was reported to be in stable condition.
 The 55 hostages were all released unharmed with some expressing the ordeals they've confronted in online social media.

 Aftermath

 Alchie Paray was charged with frustrated murder, illegal possession of firearms and ammunition, illegal possession of explosives, and serious illegal detention.
 The police were able to confiscate a .45 caliber pistol, sixteen rounds of ammunition, and a tactical knife from Paray.
 Paray was also tested for illegal drugs, but the results were negative.

 The Department of Labor and Employment (DOLE) was urged to investigate labor-related issues raised by Paray.
 Senator Joel Villanueva and labor group Defend Jobs Philippines were among those which urged DOLE to launch an investigation.
 Villanueva condemned the hostage taking and expressed the need to only issue security guard licenses to individuals with "tough mental disposition".

 The Philippine National Police placed SASCOR under investigation over the incident.

+Paray was sentenced to 6 years in prison in 2021.